 Vietnam Historical Trip.
 Day 3: Ho Chi Minh City

-From the First Indo-China war, it was a long history.
-Back then in 1955, Vietnam involved in the Second Indo-China war that lasted almost 19 years.
-It is much towards the Communist alliances backed by the Russian in the north by the American and its alliances in the south.
-Vietnamese referred it as the war against the America.
+From the First Indo-China War, it was a long history.
+Back then in 1955, Vietnam was involved in the Second Indochina War that lasted almost 19 years.
+It is much towards the Communist alliances backed by the Russians in the north and by the Americans and their alliances in the south.
+Vietnamese referred to it as the war against America.

-The tunnels were used by Viet Cong soldiers as hiding spots during combat, as well as serving as communication and supply routes, hospitals, food and weapon caches and living quarters for numerous North Vietnamese fighters.
-The tunnel systems were of great importance to the Viet Cong in their resistance to American forces, and helped to counter the growing American military effort. ~ Wikipedia
+The tunnels were used by Viet Cong soldiers as hiding spots during combat, as well as providing communication and supply routes, hospitals, food and weapon caches and living quarters for numerous North Vietnamese fighters.
+The tunnel systems were of great importance to the Viet Cong in their resistance to American forces and helped to counter the growing American military effort. ~ Wikipedia

-Today, we visited one of the most prominent open-air war museum, the tunnels of Củ Chi.
-Approximately 60 kilometers outside the Saigon city, we arrived at the site after two-hours.
+Today, we visited one of the most prominent open-air war museums, the tunnels of Củ Chi.
+Approximately 60 kilometers outside the city of Saigon, we arrived at the site after two hours.
 Upon arrival, we were briefed about the Viet Cong base camp.
-Then, we were divided into a smaller group that leads by a tour guide, who guided us to explore how the Viet Cong lived and fought underground in these intricately constructed tunnels.
-Among the interesting spot was the hidden entrances, traps, bunkers, hospitals, and kitchens, that were used by the Viet Cong troops.
+Then, we were divided into a smaller group that was led by a tour guide, who guided us to explore how the Viet Cong lived and fought underground in these intricately constructed tunnels.
+Among the interesting spots were the hidden entrances, traps, bunkers, hospitals, and kitchens that were used by the Viet Cong troops.

 A bobby trap with punji sticks in the inside